 US Swim School Association Provides Tips to Help Prevent Drowning During Water Safety Month in May

-There are several standard water safety precautions recommended to parents including: keeping children under constant supervision, enrolling children in swimming lessons, knowing CPR, having pool fences and barriers installed.
+Several standard water safety precautions are recommended to parents, including keeping children under constant supervision, enrolling children in swimming lessons, knowing CPR, and having pool fences and barriers installed.
 In addition to these vital steps, USSSA has created a list of tips parents can use to build extra layers of protection for their children around water.

 Drowning Prevention & Water Safety Tips

-- Create a verbal cue for your toddler or child that must be given by you before he or she can enter the pool.
+- Create a verbal cue for your toddler or child that you must give before they can enter the pool.

 - Never allow your baby/toddler in the pool without a swim diaper.

-- Never use floatation devices or water wings when swimming or when teaching kids to swim.
+- Never use floatation devices or water wings when swimming or teaching kids to swim.

-- For very young children practice having them put their entire face under water in the bathtub and blow bubbles to build their comfort with water.
+- For very young children, practice putting their entire face underwater in the bathtub and blowing bubbles to build their comfort with water.

-- Make sure your guests and kids’ friends know your pool rules before they go outside and get in the pool.
+- Make sure your guests and kids’ friends know your pool rules before going outside and getting in the pool.

-- Start swim lessons at 6 months of age and continue them year-round at a US Swim School member location.
+- Start swim lessons at six months of age and continue them year-round at a US Swim School member location.